MicrosoftDocs/azure-docs/articles/bastion/vnet-peering.md

 # VNet peering and Azure Bastion (Preview)

-Azure Bastion supports VNet peering.
+Azure Bastion can work in conjunction with VNet peering.
 When VNet peering is configured, you don't have to deploy Azure Bastion in each peered VNet.
 This means if you have an Azure Bastion host configured in one virtual network (VNet), it can be used to connect to VMs deployed in a peered VNet without deploying an additional Bastion host.
 For more information about VNet peering, see [About virtual network peering](../virtual-network/virtual-network-peering-overview.md).

-Azure Bastion supports the following types of peering:
+Azure Bastion works with the following types of peering:

 * **Virtual network peering:** Connect virtual networks within the same Azure region.
 * **Global virtual network peering:** Connecting virtual networks across Azure regions.